CeliaBenquet/Project_ADA/README.md

 - Do we see a correlation between the area lost by ecosystems and the area gain by agriculture?
 - For each selected crop, Sojabean, banana, wheat, rice, palm oil, what pourcentage of the total cultivated area do they represent?
 - If there is a correlation between an increase in area cultivated and area lost from all the ecosystems, what would be approximatively the area lost because of these crops in particular?
-- Check if sojabean, banana, wheat, rice, palm oil is meant for exportation and/or importation for each country over the years?
+- Is sojabean, banana, wheat, rice, palm oil is meant for exportation and/or importation for each country over the years?
+Check more precisely for different economical segments and regions.

 # Dataset
 We will use data sets taken from FAOSTAT published by the United Nation and related to food and agriculture.
 It gives us a really broad set of informations to answer to our problematic.
 We selected 4 data sets.